Main players in Slovenia's snap election

-Slovenians go to the polls on Sunday in an early parliamentary election called after months of political wrangling and the dramatic resignation of Prime Minister Miro Cerar in March.
+Slovenians voted on Sunday in an early parliamentary election called after months of political wrangling and the dramatic resignation of Prime Minister Miro Cerar in March.

-Cerar has been eclipsed by two other main candidates in the run-up to the vote in Slovenia, an Alpine country of two million people which was the first ex-Yugoslav state to join the European Union in 2004 and adopted the euro in 2007.
+Cerar was eclipsed by two other main candidates in the run-up to the vote in Slovenia, an Alpine country of two million people which was the first ex-Yugoslav state to join the European Union in 2004 and adopted the euro in 2007.

 Janez Jansa, the veteran